 10 th Grade: Not Recommended

-ACT 11 th Grade: February, April, June, or July 11 th Grade: February, April, June, or July
+ACT 11th Grade: February, April, June, or July

 12 th Grade: September, October, or December

 Consult Naviance and a college's website for specific college requirements.
 While the majority of colleges and universities do NOT require Subject Tests, many of the country's most selective colleges require two or more for admission.
 Please consult with your school counselor prior to registering.